top of page

 Orchesella cincta "Belted Springtail"

-Has been sold under the common name "Giant Belted Springtail."
+Has been sold under the common name "Giant Belted Springtail"

 Orchesella villosa "Woolly Mammoth Springtail"